 In 2011, the National Archives and the partners from Sweden and Iceland participated in the joint project of APIS (Access to Public Information) together with the Estonian Business Archives.
 The project focused on access of records in the archives and was financed by Swedish innovation organisation VINNOVA from a programme of citizen-centered e-government services.
 Activities of this project covered also preparations of continuation of project carried out in 2012–2014 and called YEAH (You!
 Enhance Access to History).
 YEAH concentrates to a crowdsourcing principles in archives.

-Estonia–Latvia–Russia Cross Border Cooperation Programme within the European Neighbourhood and Partnership Instrument 2007–2013 financially supports joint cross border development activities for the improvement of the region’s competitiveness by utilising its potential and beneficial location on the crossroads between the EU and Russian Federation.
+Estonia–Latvia–Russia Cross Border Cooperation Programme within the European Neighbourhood and Partnership Instrument 2007–2013 financially supported joint cross border development activities for the improvement of the region’s competitiveness by utilising its potential and beneficial location on the crossroads between the EU and Russian Federation.

-The National Archives was in 2010–2013 involved together with the Estonian Heritage Board as a lead partner, Estonian Maritime Museum and Swedish Maritime Museum in an international project SHIPWHER, financed by European Union’s Central Baltic Programme.
+The National Archives was in 2010–2013 involved together with the Estonian Heritage Board as a lead partner, Estonian Maritime Museum and Swedish Maritime Museum in an international project SHIPWHER, financed by the European Union’s Central Baltic Programme.
 The National Archives was responsible for searching archival records pertaining to shipwrecks in the Estonian waters in the Estonian archives as well as in the archives abroad (Germany, The Netherlands, Sweden) and fed the collected data into the shipwreck register.
-Within the framework of the project over 110 000 images of sources related to the maritime history and shipwrecks were digitized and made accessible through the collection of digitized archival records Saaga which has been linked with the register.
+Within the framework of the project over 110,000 images of sources related to the maritime history and shipwrecks were digitized and made accessible through the collection of digitized archival records Saaga which has been linked with the register.